litetex-oss/mcm-raid-restore/README.md

 As we can see without stacking Raid farms collecting these resources takes a lot longer or becomes way harder (no AFK).

 ### The nerf itself
-Although no explicit reason have been stated why Stacked raid farms have been nerfed (they could have just kept the Bad Omen mechanic, maybe shorten the effect duration when killing a Raider to ~3 minutes - from 100 - and drop the bottle additionally), it's likely caused by the fact that parts of the community are complaining about the fact that these are to "overpowered/cheaty/illegal".
+Although no explicit reason have been stated why stacked raid farms have been nerfed (they could have just kept the Bad Omen mechanic, maybe shorten the effect duration when killing a Raider to ~3 minutes - from 100 - and drop the bottle additionally), it's likely caused by the fact that parts of the community are complaining that these are to "overpowered/cheaty/illegal".
 (Quite the same happened for AFK fish farms in 1.16 - but you had Villager trading as an viable alternative)

 IMHO this is the wrong way to go, as this change just causes negative effects:
 1. It makes the game harder: "Very advanced players" (that need a lot of resources) now have no viable alternative.
 Do you like to mine/trade with villagers for hours or AFK for a lot longer?
 No?
 Well in 1.21 you have to.
 This can be very demotivating.